 There are also some decorative species, the bulbs of which can be planted before winter or you can even start your very own autumn vegetable garden with the kids.
 Some plants to consider are daffodils, freesia, heath, gum tree, etc. As for vegetable planting, you can try cabbage, spinach, radishes.

-The care of gentler plants
+Protect gentler plants

 If you have any gentle potted plants outside, you should naturally find them a warmer spot for the winter.
 Some species of plants will need more than mulch to protect them from the lower temperatures.
 Plants that have rhizomes/tubers/bulbs can be lifted and stored to be replanted in spring.
 Cut back their stalks and bury them in trays of dry sand with just the top visible.

-Tools and watering equipment maintenance
+Take care of tools and watering equipment

 Hoses and drip-feed irrigation should have no water inside of them and be stored in a dry spot.
 Send your lawnmower for maintenance before putting it away, sharpen shears and cutting tools, and give your shovels a good wash.
 It’s always worth coating your tools with anti-rust agents when they are about to sit for extended periods of time.
 All of this will give you a leg up when starting in spring.